Statistical Inference with Stochastic Gradient Methods under $\phi$-mixing Data: Introduction

 We consider the following minimization problem:

-where $\theta^*\in \Theta \subset \mathbb{R}^d$ is the parameter of interest, $Z$ is a copy of some random vector with an unknown distribution, and $l(z, \theta)$ is the loss function.
-In addition, suppose that we are allowed to access a sequence of possibly dependent observations $\{Z_t\}_{t=1}^\infty$ with $Z_t$ following the same distribution as $Z$.
-Due to the unavailability of the objective function in (\ref{eq:model}), classical methods approximate $\theta^*$ by minimizing the empirical version of $L(\theta)$ based $n$ samples:
+where $\theta^*\in \Theta \subset \mathbb{R}^d$ represents the parameter of interest, $Z$ is a copy of some random vector with an unknown distribution, and $l(z, \theta)$ is the loss function.
+Furthermore, assume that we can access a sequence of potentially dependent observations $\{Z_t\}_{t=1}^\infty$, where each $Z_t$ follows the same distribution as $Z$.
+Because the objective function in \eqref{eq:model} is unavailable, classical methods approximate $\theta^*$ by minimizing the empirical version of $L(\theta)$ based on $n$ samples:

-The minimization problem in (\ref{eq:mle}) is commonly solved by gradient-based iterative algorithms.
-However, its gradient\footnote{If $\theta \to l(z, \theta)$ is not smooth, one can use its subgradient instead. } $\sum_{i=1}^n \nabla l( Z_t, \theta)/n$ involves a summation among $n$ items, which is computationally inefficient for iteration when sample size $n$ is relatively large.
-Moreover, many real-world scenarios may interact with stream data, where the observations are collected sequentially.
-Due to storage constraints, the systems will delete outdated data and only keep some most recent records.
-In this case, calculating the gradient is infeasible.
+The minimization problem in \eqref{eq:mle} is commonly solved using gradient-based iterative algorithms.
+However, its (sub)gradient\footnote{If $\theta \mapsto l(z, \theta)$ is nonsmooth, its subgradient can be used instead.
+For simplicity, we also denote the subgradient as $\nabla l(Z_t, \theta)$ when the context is clear.} $\sum_{t=1}^n \nabla l(Z_t, \theta)/n$ involves a summation over $n$ items, which becomes computationally inefficient for large sample sizes ($n$).
+Additionally, many real-world scenarios involve streaming data, where observations are collected sequentially.
+Due to storage limitations, systems delete outdated data and retain only the most recent records.
+In such cases, calculating the (sub)gradient becomes infeasible.